Jae1-alt/c7_simple_alb-webserver/Readme.md

     - **Impact:** A failure affecting the entire region (e.g., a major weather event or network outage) would cause a complete and prolonged service disruption with no failover.

-- **Ephemeral Instance Storage:** The EC2 instances are designed to be disposable ("immutable").

-    - **Impact:** Any data written to their local disks after they boot (like application log files or user-uploaded content) will be permanently lost whenever an instance is terminated or replaced.

 - **Basic Health Checks:** The ALB Target Group uses a very simple health check that only verifies the web server's root path (`/`) is responding.

     - **Impact:** This might not detect if the application itself has frozen or lost its connection to a database.
 A failed application could still report as "healthy" to the load balancer, which would continue to send user traffic to a broken instance.